Toucaan/toucaan.research/README.md

 ## Introduction

 Toucaan is a free and open source _mutative_ design system based on CSS grids.
-It is easy-to-use, semantic and also mathematically grounded to yield UIs with geometrical precision.
+It is easy-to-use, semantic and also mathematically grounded to yield complex UX/UI with geometrical precision.

-Repeat after me: **_Because if Toucaan, then you can too!_** 😉

 ## Key features